Soof4/Abilities/AbilitiesTest/Stats.md

 <br></br>
 ### FairyOfLight
-Cycles through 4 different sub-abilities:
-1: Ethereal Lance   -> Spawns horizontal ethereal lances near the player.
-2: Dash             -> Dashes towards the direction player is looking at, and creates projectiles behind the player which can damage enemies.
-3: Prismatic Bolts  -> Periodically spawns prismatic bolts around the player that target the nearby enemies.
-4: Sundance         -> Webs the player in the location and spawns projectiles that resemble Empress of Light's sundance attack.
+Cycles through 4 different sub-abilities:<br></br>1: Ethereal Lance   -> Spawns horizontal ethereal lances near the player.<br></br>2: Dash             -> Dashes towards the direction player is looking at, and creates projectiles behind the player which can damage enemies.<br></br>3: Prismatic Bolts  -> Periodically spawns prismatic bolts around the player that target the nearby enemies.<br></br>4: Sundance         -> Webs the player in the location and spawns projectiles that resemble Empress of Light's sundance attack.
 | Properties | Level 1 | Level 2 | Level 3 | Level 4 | Level 5 |
 |-|-|-|-|-|-|
 | Ethereal Lance Damage | 55 | 78 | 104 | 133 | 165 |